 REPRESENTATIVE RESULTS:

 The isotope labeling substantially enhances the NMR sensitivity and makes it possible for measuring a series of 2D 13C-13C and 13C-15N correlation spectra to analyze the composition, hydration, mobility and packing of polymers, which will be integrated to construct a three-dimensional model of cell wall architecture (Fig. 1).
-If the uniform labeling succeeds, a complete set of 1D 13C and 15N spectra could be collected within an hour and each standard 2D spectrum should take no longer than 24 hours of measurement.
+If the uniform labeling succeeds, a complete set of 1D 13C and 15N spectra can be collected within an hour and each standard 2D spectrum should take no longer than 24 hours of measurement.

-Well-prepared samples usually have both high NMR intensities and sharp lines and compensation to any of these two parameters indicate un-optimized sample preparation.
+Well-prepared samples usually expect both high NMR intensities and sharp lines.
+Compromising of either parameter indicates un-optimized sample preparation.
 The fungal samples should be prepared in a never-dried manner, and partial dehydration during the packing steps could lead to a notable broadening of the linewidth.
 If the experimental time is substantially longer than expected for a fully packed NMR sample, the labeling level might be low.
 If off-diagonal signals are difficult to obtain in the 2D 13C-13C correlation spectrum, statistical labeling might have occurred (Fig. 1b).
-The two 13C peaks at 96 and 92 ppm are signature carbon 1 signals of glucose54, therefore, their strong intensities in the quantitative 13C direct polarization (DP) spectra measured with long recycle delays of 35 s typically indicate the dominance of small molecules due to insufficient dialysis (Fig. 1a).
+The two 13C peaks at 96 and 92 ppm are signature carbon 1 signals of glucose54, therefore, their strong intensities in the quantitative 13C direct polarization (DP) spectra measured with long recycle delays of 35 s typically indicate the dominance of small molecules due to incomplete dialysis or washing (Fig. 1a).
+With well-labeled samples, long-range correlations can be further measured to detect the spatial proximities of biomolecules (Fig. 1c) and construct the structural model of intact cell walls (Fig. 1d).

+Figure and Table Captions

+Table 1.
+The composition of the minimal medium.

+Table 2.
+The composition of the trace-element solution (concentrated).
+Note that for preparing unlabeled fungi, unlabeled glucose and unlabeled sodium nitrate can be used.

 Figure 1.
 Flow chart for characterizing fungal cell wall structure using solid-state NMR. (a) 1D spectra for initial sample screening.
 From the top to the bottom are INEPT, 13C DP with 2-s recycle delays, 13C DP with 35-s recycle delays and 13C CP spectra, with decreasing mobility for the detected molecules. (b) 2D 13C-13C correlation spectrum measured using 1.5-ms RFDR recoupling. (c) Representative intermolecular cross peak detected using 15-ms PAR spectrum. (d) Structural model obtained from NMR data.
-Panel a, c and d has been modified from Kang et al. Nat.
+Panels a, c and d have been modified from Kang et al. Nat.
 Commun.
 9, 2747 (2018).

 DISCUSSION: